kartik-v/bootstrap-tabs-x/README.md

 ```

 #### tabsX.error
-This event is triggered before a error in completion of an ajax call to the server.
+This event is triggered after an ajax processing error.
 Its applicable only for ajax tabs when you set a `data-url` attribute on your tab link.
 The following additional parameters are available with this event:

 - `request`: _object_, the jqXHR object.
 - `status`: _string_, the error text status.